copych/RDX-Reface-DX-emu/README.md

 On an ESP32-S3 RDX has 7-8 notes polyphony depending on the effects chosen, 4 FM-operators and 2 effects in a chain.
 Sample rate is same as original's 44100Hz.
 The code is written from scratch, but has a lot of AI assisted pieces.
 Otherwise it'd take me forever to get to the current state.

+<a href=https://youtube.com/shorts/Vu2NzcPyU-I>Youtube short video to have some idea of what it is</a>

 ##  TODO
 *  GUI
 *  Looper